-This project is following the NEPA/Section 404 Merger Process.
+This project followed the NEPA/Section 404 Merger Process.
 The merger process combines portions of the Section 404 (of the Clean Water Act) permitting process with the SEPA decision making process.
 The merger process is a formalized agency participation program that streamlines the development of a project.
 A merger team, consisting of NCDOT, the U.S. Army Corps of Engineers, the N.C.
-Division of Water Quality and other federal and state agencies will make decisions as a group and reach agreement on key aspects of the project.
+Division of Water Quality and other federal and state agencies made decisions as a group and reached agreement on key aspects of the project.
 The merger team dissolved in January 2015 after all agencies agreed that the project alternatives had the exact same amount of wetland impacts and therefore, the project should be taken out of the merger process.
 Click here for additional information on the merger process.

 Alternatives Development Process

 The project team carefully considers potential project design alternatives as part of the SEPA process.
-Alternatives are compared based on quantitative and qualitative analysis, public input, and agency input.
-For this project, NCDOT has screened a combination of six bridge types on seven alignments.
+Alternatives are compared based on quantitative and qualitative analysis, public input and agency input.
+For this project, NCDOT screened a combination of six bridge types on seven alignments.
 These were narrowed down to nine concepts to present to the public in April 2010.

 It has been determined that rehabilitating the existing swing-span bridge is neither practical nor safe.
 A bridge rail would have to be added to the bridge to meet current safety standards.
 The existing bridge is too narrow to add the rail and still maintain two lanes of traffic.
-Therefore, if rehabilitated, the bridge would have to be converted to one-way traffic.
-Opposing traffic would be routed along the U.S. 17 Bypass.
+If rehabilitated, the bridge would have to be converted to one-way traffic, with opposing traffic routed along the U.S. 17 Bypass.